Shirley-Jones/Zero_Bot/README.md

 ####
 ####

-# Due to all comments in the robot code being in Chinese, English users may find it difficult to read!
-Please consider on your own!
+# Since all comments in the robot's code are in Chinese and it only supports the Chinese client (you can modify the source code yourself to make it support the English client), it is very difficult for English users to read!
+Please consider carefully whether to use this robot!
 ####
 * Dire Maul East Mage Brushing Flowers - Function List
 * 1. Unmanned automation: supports automatic reconnection, automatic login, and automatic corpse running when disconnected.